FDio/csit/docs/ietf/draft-ietf-bmwg-mlrsearch-12.md

 if one direction is forwarded without losses, but the opposite direction does not forward at all, the Trial Forwarding Ratio would be 0.5 (50%).

-{::comment}

-    MB77: Should we call for more granularity to be provided/characterized?

-    VP: No, include sentence on why.

-    MK: What is the granularity that is needed here?
-The test procedure is about testing SUT as a single system, not parts of it.

-    VP: DONE: Add the missing sentence.

-{:/comment}

 &nbsp;
 : In future extensions, more general ways to compute Trial Forwarding Ratio may be allowed, but the current MLRsearch Specification relies on this specific